wallacegibbon/genserver/README.md

 Before using genserver, you need to install it first.
 The installation process is simple, only 2 parts:
-1. Install Node.js (>= version 8).
+1. Install Node.js (version 7 at least, for async/await support).
-2. Install genserver as global package: npm install -g genserver
+2. Install genserver as global package: `npm i -g genserver`

 Now you can use it.
 In the following example, all commands are supposed to be executed in a Linux/MacOS terminal.